JakeKhoury/hairWebsite2/readme.txt

 In order to run this project locally, NPM (NodeJS Package Manager) version 6.9.0 must be installed and NodeJS version 10.16.3 must also be installed.
 This can be done by visiting this link 'https://nodejs.org/en/' and installing the appropriate version of NodeJS (which will include NPM with it).
+Nodemon is also required to run the api.

 >cd into the hairwebsite-backend folder in a terminal window
 >run 'npm install' in the directory